Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 Recommendations:

-* Concurrent multiple updates on the same node can lead to missed information on elasticsearch.
-[SEARCH-2772](https://alfresco.atlassian.net/browse/SEARCH-2772)
-* Updating permissions on folder containing a high number of nodes may cause that the permissions of descendants are not correctly updated on elasticsearch.
-[SEARCH-2768](https://alfresco.atlassian.net/browse/SEARCH-2768)
+* Increase resources for the server if CPU load or memory consumption is high.
+* Increase database pool if no connections are available.
+* Increase the number of threads if no threads are available.
+* Increase the number of Content Repository nodes in the cluster.

 ## Content indexing performance